AndroKev/rss2gmail/README.md

 rss2imap
 ========

-An adaptation of rss2email that uses GMAIL directly (with the help of feedparser)
+An adaptation of rss2email that uses GMAIL directly (with the help of [feedparser](https://github.com/JPFrancoia/feedparser) <-- please use this fork)

 Based on [rcarmo](https://github.com/rcarmo/rss2imap)